10 Tips to Prevent Theft at a Craft Show

 Be sure to say hi to each person who approaches your craft show booth or table.
 Not only is this good etiquette, but it will also help deter the not-so-honest shoppers.

 The more attention a shoplifter receives, the fewer chances they have to steal and the less likely they are to do it.
-Even if you’re helping another customer at least try to make eye contact with your other shoppers and give a quick nod, smile, or “hello” if you can.
+Even if you’re helping another customer, try to make eye contact with your other shoppers and give a quick nod, smile, or “hello” if you can.

 This will also help you identify them in the case of theft.
 They’re less likely to steal if they think you’ve noticed them and would be able to describe them to others.